 Collaboration Website: DIP Collaboration on Holography and the Swampland

-In the past 3 years there have been 13,556 scientific articles published in high-energy theoretical physics.
-The review of the Swampland I authored remains the most cited of all of those.
-(I am also a co-author on the second most cited publication of this period.)
+In the past 5 years there have been 19,805 scientific articles published in high-energy theoretical physics.
+The most cited of these is the review of the Swampland I authored.

 Article published in PRD chosen as Editors Suggestion